 Outro

-After chatting a while, we went our separate ways.
-Then the pups and I made a stopover back at the second opening.
-Judging by the remnants of cemented crowbars, a lookout structure once occupied the viewpoint.
+After chatting for a while, the hiker and I parted ways.
+Later the pups and I stopped back at the second clearing.
+Judging by the remnants of cemented crowbars, a lookout once occupied the viewpoint.

-The scenery reached as far as Mount Townsend and Graywolf Ridge.
-Maynard Peak was also to the direct west.
-We stayed long enough to take some photos.
-Later we met a few groups below the snow line.
+The scenery reached Mount Townsend and Graywolf Ridge, with Maynard Peak to the west.
+On the way back, we met a few parties making their way up to the snow line.

 See more trip photos here.